 There are more than 200 self-help organizations covering many substances — with worldwide membership in the millions — that now employ a version of the original Alcoholics Anonymous (AA) 12-step principles of recovery.

-There are over 200 self-help organizations covering many substances – with worldwide membership in the millions – who now employ a version of the original AA twelve-step principles of recovery.
-The fundamentals of each program include; acceptance of the disease model of addiction, developing belief in a higher power to give strength, examining past errors, making amends, sponsorship (mentoring others) and service.
-Meetings are generally available in person, telephone and online.
+The fundamentals of each program include acceptance of the disease model of addiction, developing belief in a higher power to give strength, examining past errors, making amends, sponsorship (mentoring others) and service.
+Meetings are generally available in person, accessible by telephone or online.
 Follow the links to find meetings near you.

-Through “12 step programs” many organizations provide peer-based, non-clinical, non-professional support meetings to people in recovery from substance use disorder (SUD).
-As such, these steps focus on socially supportive communication and the exchange of skills through shared experience with a common theme or “journey.”
+Through 12-step programs, many organizations provide peer-based, nonclinical, nonprofessional support meetings to people in recovery from substance use disorders (SUDs).
+As such, the steps focus on socially supportive communication and the exchange of skills through shared experience, with a common theme or “journey.”

-AA and NA have been around since the 1930s.
-These programs have helped many people, but there have always been those for whom it doesn’t work.
-In the last few decades, we’ve seen more recovery options with effective alternatives to AA/NA that provide different roads to recovery.
-Here’s a list of a few alternative programs to help you find the approach that’s right for you.
+In the past few decades, we’ve seen more support group options with effective alternatives to the 12-step model that provide different roads to recovery.
+There are also support meetings for family and friends.
+Browse some alternative programs to help you find the approach that’s right for you.